Xylambda/kalmankit/docs/source/quickstart.rst

 Quick Start
 ===========

-Welcome to `kalmanfilter` docs.
+Welcome to `kalmankit` docs.
 This library implements a multidimensional Kalman Filter using NumPy.

 The current version of the library only supports the standard Kalman Filter.
 To